brimurphy/bright-ideas/README.md

 The description information for the trades people where sourced from:

-  1. Ruari O'Neill's content is by myself.
+  1. Ruari O'Neill's content is by Brian Murphy.

   2. Amrit Craft is taken from [Karl Conway](https://www.linkedin.com/in/karl-conway-9b445255/) Linkdin page.